askmike/ftx-api-rest/README.md

 ## Final

-If this library is helping you trade better on Bitmex feel free to use [my ref link](https://www.bitmex.com/register/VDPANj).
-You'll get a 10% fee discount for the first 6 months, lowering your market fees (on the perpetual swap) from 0.075% to a mere 0.0675%!
+If this library is helping you trade better on FTX feel free to use [my ref link](https://ftx.com/#a=1275753).